This guide is only for Microsoft 365. If you are looking for Microsoft Entra ID Protection, go to Microsoft Entra ID Protection Setup for Workbench.

 It may take up to 60 minutes for this change to take effect.
 You may continue to Step 3 in the meantime.

-Option 2: Microsoft 365 Security and Compliance Center
+Option 2: Microsoft Purview

-1. Log in to the Microsoft 365 Admin Portal.
+1. Sign into the Microsoft Purview Portal.

 Step 3: Enable Microsoft 365 API Connectivity